 - Parental Communication: Ensure the preschool maintains regular updates and open communication about your child’s progress.

-- Class Size: Smaller class sizes often mean more personalized attention and a better learning environment for children.
+- Class Size: Smaller class sizes often result in more individualized attention, creating a better learning environment for children.

 - Teacher-to-Student Ratio: A low teacher-to-student ratio ensures that your child receives adequate care and guidance.

-- Security and Safety: Confirm that the preschool has strict safety protocols, secure premises, and trained staff to handle emergencies.
+- Security and Safety: Ensure the preschool has strict safety protocols, secure facilities, and trained staff to manage emergencies effectively.